alkgeopa/extendt2-docs/src/content/docs/extendt2/administrator.md

   <svg xmlns="http://www.w3.org/2000/svg" class="stroke-current shrink-0 h-6 w-6" fill="none" viewBox="0 0 24 24"><path stroke-linecap="round" stroke-linejoin="round" stroke-width="2" d="M12 9v2m0 4h.01m-6.938 4h13.856c1.54 0 2.502-1.667 1.732-3L13.732 4c-.77-1.333-2.694-1.333-3.464 0L3.34 16c-.77 1.333.192 3 1.732 3z" /></svg>
   <span class="leading-tight">
-    It is important to enter a <b>valid e-mail address</b> you have access to as in this address you will recieve a confirmation message with information on how to access your newly created account.
+    It is important to enter a <b>valid e-mail address</b> you have access to as in this address you will receive a confirmation message with information on how to access your newly created account.
   </span>
 </div>